Aussenkehr

-Aussenkehr (Outer bend, referring to the flow of the Orange at this location) is a farm on the banks of the Orange River in the south of Namibia hard on the border with South Africa.
+Aussenkehr (Outer bend, referring to the flow of the Orange at this location) is a farm and a settlement on the banks of the Orange River in the south of Namibia right on the border with South Africa.
 Aussenkehr falls within the Karasburg Constituency of the ǁKaras Region and is situated 24 km downstream (northwest) of Noordoewer.
 Aussenkehr was established as a farm in 1910 when an Imperial German investment corporation acquired the land and started several irrigation projects.
 Over time, Aussenkehr has evolved into a large settlement accommodating workers employed nearby.
-Estimations of how many people live here vary between 7,000 and almost 30,000.
+Estimations of how many people live here vary between 7,000 and 30,000.

 The settlement features a government clinic and a primary school.
-It is planned to develop Aussenkehr into a town.
-6,000 erven have been surveyed and water and sewerage systems have been built but the construction of houses on the delineated plots has not yet started.
-Many residents have no access to safe drinking water and sanitation and use the river both as water supply and a toilet.
+Plans are in place to develop Aussenkehr into a town.
+6,000 erven have been surveyed and water and sewerage systems have been built, but the construction of houses on the delineated plots has not yet started.
+Many residents have no access to safe drinking water and sanitation.
+Instead, they use the river both for water supply and as toilet.
 Living conditions in the settlement have been described as "appalling".

 Serbian immigrant Dušan Vasiljević bought the farm Aussenkehr in 1988 to develop grape production, after a previous, similar project had failed.
-There is less than 50 mm average annual rainfall but the farm includes 15 km of riverfront and has a government-approved quota to draw water for irrigation from the Orange River.
+The area receives less than 50 mm average annual rainfall, but the farm includes 15 km of riverfront and has a government-approved quota to draw water for irrigation from the Orange River.
 The Norotshama River Resort is located on the farm as a tourism venture.

 The extreme climatic conditions—summer temperatures can reach 50 C in the river valley—provide the area with an advantage over other grape producers, as Aussenkehr's table grapes can be harvested three to five weeks earlier than elsewhere.
+The extremely dry conditions also mean that the farmers need fewer pesticides.

-The farm produced 1000 t of grapes in 1991 on 150 ha of irrigated land.
+The farms produced 1000 t of grapes in 1991 on 150 ha of irrigated land.
 In 2003, production increased to 12,000 t.
 Currently there are 2000 ha under irrigation for the purpose of grape production.